syedfusionaix/fxdesk-agent/README.md

 One conversation, the correct system of record behind each issue.

 ### 2. Create a service request
-The employee asks for software, access, or hardware. fxDesk logs a structured service request on their behalf via the **Model Context Protocol (MCP)** — no portal, no form.
+The employee asks for software, access, or hardware.
+The Service Request Agent logs a structured service request on their behalf using the **out-of-the-box Dataverse MCP server** (added as a tool on the connected agent), which creates the request as a record in **Dataverse** — no portal, no form.

 ### 3. View my tickets (unified)
 The employee asks for status. fxDesk retrieves their incidents and service requests from